rfay/ddev-from-beginning/slides/presentation.md

 ---

-## Working Offline or in Limited Connectivity
+## 🌐 Working Offline or in Limited Connectivity

+Develop anywhere—even without internet! 🌐

 - Strategies for offline development with DDEV
 - Pre-pulling images and caching dependencies